gbeckers/Darr/docs/tutorialarray.rst

     array([[1., 2., 3., ..., 97., 98., 99.],
            [0., 0., 0., ..., 0., 0., 0.]])

+There is no 'close' function because, despite its name,  the 'open' function used above does not really keep any files open.
+Darr opens and automatically closes files under the hood when needed.
+The

 .. _creating:

 Creating an array from a NumPy array or a sequence